ms-vincent/bicep-registry-modules/avm/res/net-app/net-app-account/README.md

 # Azure NetApp Files `[Microsoft.NetApp/netAppAccounts]`

-This module deploys an Azure NetApp File.
+This module deploys an Azure NetApp Files Account and the associated resource types such as capacity pools  volumes, and backups.

 ## Navigation